FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 context broker will always be valid NGSI-LD.
 NGSI-LD is just a structured subset of JSON-LD, so further changes can be made to use the data received as JSON.

-If we need to overide the core NGSI-LD context, we can apply an additional expansion/compaction operation over the response to retrive the data in a fully converted fashion for local use.
+If we need to override the core NGSI-LD context, we can apply an additional expansion/compaction operation over the response to retrieve the data in a fully converted fashion for local use.

 JSON-LD libraries already exist to do this work.